lehins/django-wepay/README.rst

 * Supports all WePay API calls.
 * Customizable models for all objects.
-* Ability to make API calls right from the model instance.
+* Ability to make API calls right from the model instance (prefills all known params).
 * All lookup and create API calls automatically save changes in the database.
 * IPN calls handling for all objects.
-* Signals upon state change an objects as well as for an IPN call.
+* Signals are sent upon state change of all objects as well as upon an IPN call.
 * Ability to change backend (communication module with WePay).
 Default backend features:
   * Protection from throttling (threadsafe with memcache)
   * Automatic storing of batch calls for later invocation.
-  * Logging
+  * Logging of WePay erros and/or all calls with params
+  * Validation of all params before they are sent over to WePay.

 Configuration
 -------------